thzt/stateful-template/README.md

     Template: Page,
     state,
     events,
-    extra,
+    extras,
+    fields,
 })
 ```

-so we can divide a "stateful component" into four part.
+so we can divide a "stateful component" into five parts.

 (1) the `Template` part is a "functional component"